iantelli/bocchi-discord-bot/README.md

 ### Features

--   [ ] Display beatmap set info and all difficulties
 -   [ ] Reccomend a beatmap based on specified query (mmr, sr, bpm, skillset)
 -   [ ] Reccomend a tourney pool based on specified query
 -   [ ] Generate a tourney pool